Special situations

 - Formal public announcements are required at the start and end of streamlined or standard competitions.

-- 8(a) Competitive Acquisitions
+- Section 8(a) Competitive Acquisition

 - Consolidation/Bundling Notifications

-- Construction Contract Change Orders
+- Construction Change Order Definitization

 Responsibilities